Medical Advisory Council

 Daniel Handel, MD holds board certifications in Family Practice and Hospice and Palliative Medicine.
 Dr. Handel is the founding Chief of Palliative Medicine at Denver Health, providing both inpatient and outpatient services through an interdisciplinary team serving patients with advanced illness since 2013, and previously held a senior clinical staff appointment at the National Institutes of Health for twelve years where he founded and led the NIH Palliative and Hospice Medicine fellowship.
 With special interests in pharmacological and mind/body pain strategies, Dr. Handel has presented internationally and has authored books and other thirty book chapters and journal articles on pain management, palliative care medicine, complementary medicine, hypnosis, and mind/body medicine.
 Dr. Handel lives in Denver, Colorado.

 Janice Lee, MD is an oral and maxillofacial surgeon who treats children and adults.
 Her areas of expertise include facial reconstruction, maxillofacial pathology and craniofacial anomalies.
-She’s a member of the Craniofacial Anomalies team at UCSF Medical Center in San Francisco, CA. Her research is in the area of bone marrow stem cells and the effects of age on their ability to differentiate and form bone.
-While training at the National Institutes of Health, she was the maxillofacial specialist for a team evaluating and treating one of the largest populations of patients with McCune-Albright syndrome and polyostotic fibrous dysplasia.
+Previously a member of the Craniofacial Anomalies team at UCSF Medical Center in San Francisco, CA, she currently practices at the National Institutes of Health in Bethesda, MD.
+Her research is in the area of bone marrow stem cells and the effects of age on their ability to differentiate and form bone.
+During her previous training at the National Institutes of Health, she was the maxillofacial specialist for a team evaluating and treating one of the largest populations of patients with McCune-Albright syndrome and polyostotic fibrous dysplasia.

 Lynn M. Lindaman MD, specializes in pediatric orthopaedics, sports medicine & general orthopaedics in Des Moines, Iowa.
 He is also an individual with fibrous dysplasia.